krzys6301/TM1638/README.md

 This is a java project for serving the TM1368 display board.
-Feel free to contribute, license is open, project can be modified, distributed, sell etc, the only requirement is to leave a not from where it has been originally created.
+Feel free to contribute, license is open, project can be modified, distributed, sell etc, the only requirement is to leave a note from where it has been originally created.

 example of usage: